ozone4real/tulirb/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake` to compile the C extension, detect memory leaks in the C extension, and run tests.
 [AddressSanitizer](https://github.com/google/sanitizers/wiki/addresssanitizer) is used to detect leaks and other memory issues in the C extension but it is not available on some operating systems and CPU architectures.
-I recommend running the `rake` command with Docker in a Linux environment.
+I recommend running the `rake` command with Docker for a Linux environment.
 A Dockerfile and docker-compose.yml file are in the root directory to help with this.
 You can run `rake` with Docker by executing:

     $ docker compose run tulirb rake